Monolithic Hyper ROM FE$^2$ Method with Clustered Training at Finite Deformations: Numerical Examples

-In the first example the bending of a beam having a micro structure with a soft, elastic-plastic matrix with linear hardening, two elastic, stiff inclusions and one pore at plane strain condition and small deformations is simulated.
-The RVE is taken from a publication of Miehe and Koch \cite{miehekoch_mikro_makro_2002}.
-The beams dimensions and boundary conditions are shown in Figure \ref{fig:Exp1}\,(\subref{Beam}).
-The RVE and its dimensions is shown in Figure \ref{fig:Exp1}\,(\subref{MieheRVE}) together with the material parameters.
-Thereby $()^{M}$ denotes Matrix properties and $()^{I}$ those of the inclusions.
+In the first example, a two-scale simulation of the bending of a composite material beam is considered, under plain strain and small strain conditions.
+The beam's relative dimensions and boundary conditions are shown in Figure~\ref{fig:Exp1}(\subref{Beam}), whereas Figure~\ref{fig:Exp1}(\subref{MieheRVE}) illustrates the assumed microstructure.

-\\ To apply the hyper ROM method efficiently and for the sake of a reasonable and fair comparison, first a convergence study should be performed.
+To apply the hyper ROM method efficiently, and for the sake of a sensible and fair comparison, a convergence study was performed first.
 The RVE geometry was meshed with quadratic, triangular standard elements.
-The considered meshes are shown in Figure \ref{fig:mesh_refinement}.
-To determine which mesh has an acceptable mesh quality, the test case of pure shear is considered.
-The macroscopic stress-strain curves are shown in Figure \ref{fig:mesh_refinement_curves} (a).
-Taking Mesh (d) as the reference, the relative error of the macroscopic stress response is plotted in Figure \ref{fig:mesh_refinement_curves} (b), proving the good mesh convergence of the used quadratic elements.
-Mesh (b) and (c) show macroscopic stress deviations w.r.t.~to Mesh (d) of less then $1\%$ error over the whole strain slope.
-By taking also the convergence of local field variables into account as can be seen in Figure \ref{fig:mesh_refinement}, Mesh (c) was accepted and will be used in the subsequent investigations.
+The specific meshes that were included in the analysis are shown in Figure \ref{fig:mesh_refinement}.
+A pure shear test case ($E_{11}\!=\!E_{22}\!=\!0,\,E_{12}\!=\!0.05$) was considered to determine which of the meshes have acceptable quality.
+The resulting macroscopic stress-strain curves are shown in Figure~\ref{fig:mesh_refinement_curves}(a).
+Taking mesh (d) as the reference, the relative error of the macroscopic shear stress responses was plotted in Figure \ref{fig:mesh_refinement_curves}(b).
+It is observed that convergence with mesh refinement is indeed achieved for the employed quadratic elements.
+Meshes (b) and (c) show global stress deviations relative to Mesh (d) of less than $1\%$ over the entire strain range.
+Taking also the convergence of the local stress field solutions into account, see contour plots in Figure~\ref{fig:mesh_refinement}, Mesh (c) was selected as the best compromise between accuracy and efficiency and therefore used in the subsequent investigations.